 Physical exam.
 To look for an underlying problem, such as:

 - A problem in the nervous system.
-This may be involved if your penis does not respond as expected to certain touching.
+This may be involved if your penis doesn't respond as expected to certain touching.

 - Secondary sex characteristics.
 Things such as hair pattern can point to hormone problems, which involve the endocrine system.

-- Unusual features of the penis itself.
+- Abnormal features of the penis itself.
 These could suggest the cause of ED.

 - Penile ultrasound.
 This is used to measure the blood flow in the penis.